You-Gao/Blog/_life/2024-07-24-digital-hedonism.md

     - If you are sure -> you did it, go celebrate.
 - To the older generation trying to understand this phenomena: think back on the proliferation and emergence of smoking.
     - But in this case, it is more of a cognitive? addiction than physical.

+<br/><br/>

+## Citations

+Anderson, E.L., Steen, E., & Stavropoulos, V. (2017).
+Internet use and Problematic Internet Use: a systematic review of longitudinal research trends in adolescence and emergent adulthood.
+International Journal of Adolescence and Youth, 22, 430-454.

+Braun-Courville, D.K., & Rojas, M. (2009).
+Exposure to sexually explicit Web sites and adolescent sexual attitudes and behaviors.
+The Journal of Adolescent Health: Official Publication of the Society for Adolescent Medicine, 45(2), 156-162.

+Gray, C.M., Kou, Y., Battles, B., Hoggatt, J., & Toombs, A. (2018).
+The Dark (Patterns) Side of UX Design.
+Proceedings of the 2018 CHI Conference on Human Factors in Computing Systems.

+Nguyen, C.T.
+(2018).
+ECHO CHAMBERS AND EPISTEMIC BUBBLES.
+Episteme, 17, 141-161.

+Jones, F., & Skinner, B.F.
+(2016).
+The Behavior of Organisms: An Experimental Analysis.

+Rescorla, R., & Wagner, A.R.
+(1972).
+A theory of Pavlovian conditioning: Variations in the effectiveness of reinforcement and nonreinforcement.